engineeringjoy/NeuTrace2.0/README.md

 JFRANCO
 20 OCT 2022

+NeuTrace2.0 is a set of macros/scripts for manually tracing multiple neuronal processes from an image file in ImageJ.
+The code walks the user through the process of selecting a Z-stack to open with Bioformats, tracing as many neurons as desired and adding them to the ROI manager, then the code produces a "Straightened View" of each neuron traced that is saved as a new .tif file in the directories that are setup by the code in the same folder as the original image.
+The set of all traces are also saved as a single ROI zip file so that they can be reloaded later in ImageJ if needed.

+Scheduled updates to this repostory will include:
+- Additions to NeuTrace2.0 that save the "Plot Profile" results for each trace in a .csv file, in case the user prefers to work with the data in that format.
-NeuTrace2.0 is a set of macros/scripts for manually tracing neuronal processes from image files in image j and analyzing the resulting straighened views in Python.
-The original version of this code was written as part of my dissertation work under the mentorship of Dr. Miriam Goodman, Stanford University.
-The Python code was originally adapted from Peak_Finder code written by Dr. Alka Das.
-Many changes were made to adapt her code, which was originally used to analyze neurites in adult C. elegans, but peak detection approach is the same as used in Katta...Goodman, 2019 {Provide PMID and link.}
+- Python files for analyzing the straightened views

+The original version of the ImageJ macro was written as part of my dissertation work under the mentorship of Dr. Miriam Goodman, Stanford University.
+The Python code is adapted from PeakFinder code written by Dr. Alka Das, as used in Katta...Goodman, 2019 {PMID: 31533952 | ://pubmed.ncbi.nlm.nih.gov/31533952/}

-More instructions to be added later.
+The shared code in its present version is not made for mass distribution, but is available for sharing as an example of how to automate the tracing task in ImageJ in a way that gives the user a great deal of power over what files are produced, where they're stored, and how they're formated.
+This repository is very much active and will continue to be updated in the future.